atmosalex/TRIPS-Lstar/README.md

-## **Trajectory Redistribution In Phase Space**
+# **Trajectory Redistribution In Phase Space**

-Trajectory Redistribution in Phase Space with L*: a Python library for solving radiation belt particle redistribution in phase space, and more.
+A Python library for solving radiation belt particle redistribution in phase space, and more.
 [Click here to see a video introduction](https://www.youtube.com/watch?v=zznKuUaCZns).

 # Authorship and Citation